uisato/ableton-mcp-extended/README.md

 Replace `C:/path/to/ableton-mcp-extended/MCP_Server/server.py` with the actual path on your system.
 See [INSTALLATION.md](INSTALLATION.md) for details.

+### Hybrid TCP/UDP Server
+For the alternative high-performance server, install the AbletonMCP_UDP remote script into your Ableton Live Remote Scripts folder.
+Both remote scripts can co-exist.

 ### XY Mouse Controller
 For expressive parameter control using your mouse:
 ```bash